-Hence, that’s how the Enel Green Power Day came to light in North America.
-This year’s employee-focused event is dedicated to every facet of sustainability.
+That’s how Enel Green Power Day came to fruition in North America.
+This year’s employee-focused event was dedicated to every facet of sustainability.

-The event proved to be an important time to discuss renewables and innovative technology at a corporate level but also a way to unveil how we power all our North American facilities through 100% renewable energy certificates.
+The event proved to be an important time to discuss renewables and innovative technology at a corporate level but also a way to unveil our major milestone of powering all our North American facilities through 100% renewable energy certificates.

 Setting up sustainable events is a reality.
-The 2019 Enel Green Power Day proved it, starting from its venue: the Rhode Island Convention Center of Providence, RI, one of America’s greenest cities.
+The 2019 Enel Green Power Day proved it, starting with its venue: the Rhode Island Convention Center, located in the heart of Providence, Rhode Island, a city focused on sustainability.

 We took this one step further by matching additional renewable energy credits to the energy usage of all seven of the Rhode Island hotels that hosted our employees.
-The central position of the event’s venue allowed for a substantial reduction in car usage, thus lowering overall greenhouse gas emissions intensity by 8.7%.
+The central location venue allowed for a substantial reduction in car usage, thus lowering overall greenhouse gas emissions intensity by 8.7%.